sjmckinlay/sjmckinlay.github.io/README.md

 It is based off of the "Dream Pulse" template found at https://technext.github.io/dream-pulse/ .

 This project is being developed on GitHub, and then pushed to the custom domain https://sjmckinlay.com .

+First created in 2021, and last updated in 2026.